Viacheslav Chornovil: Independent Ukraine

+Party governance

 Following the presidential election, fissures developed within Rukh over the future of the group.
 One faction, led by Drach and Mykhailo Horyn, sought to dissolve the organisation and support Kravchuk's nation-building efforts, while Chornovil and his supporters sought to reformulate the organisation into a party to support Chornovil's future presidential ambitions.
-Tensions within Rukh had also been aggravated by the presidential election, in which several members threw their support behind Yukhnovskyi or Lukianenko, rejecting a Rukh resolution pledging support for Chornovil as purely recommendatory.
+Several members threw their support behind Yukhnovskyi or Lukianenko, treating Rukh's endorsement of Chornovil as a mere recommendation, contributing to further intraparty tensions.

 At the Third Congress of Rukh on 28 February 1992, a split in the organisation was briefly averted.
 Drach, Horyn and Chornovil were elected as co-chairs of Rukh as a compromise between the two factions.
 Nonetheless, the Ukrainian Republican Party and the Democratic Party of Ukraine, which had formed out of Rukh, decided to cooperate with Kravchuk.
-This unity was brought to an end at the Fourth Congress in December 1992, when Chornovil's supporters reorganised Rukh into a centre-right political party under his leadership.
+Ultimately Chornovil's faction prevailed at the Fourth Congress in December 1992 as Rukh was reorganised as a centre-right political party under his leadership.